kide-vm/kide/README.md

 to object with one of SlotMachine's main instructions, the SlotLoad.

 Mainly SlotMachine is an easy to understand step on the way down.
 A mix of oo and machine.
-In practise it means that the amount of instructions that need to be generated in vool is much smaller (easier to understand) and the mapping down to risc is quite straightforward.
+In practise it means that the amount of instructions that need to be generated in sol is much smaller (easier to understand) and the mapping down to risc is quite straightforward.

 ### Risc

 The risc cpu architecture approach was a simplification of the cpu instruction set to a minimum.
-Arm, our main target, is a risc architecture, and much like Vool uncrinkles Ruby, the Risc layer simplifies ARM.
+Arm, our main target, is a risc architecture, and much like Sol uncrinkles Ruby, the Risc layer simplifies ARM.

 The Risc layer here abstracts the Arm in a minimal and independent way.
 It does not model